 1. Buyer Provides Earnest Money Deposit

-The escrow process begins when the seller accepts an offer and the buyer agrees to put down an earnest money deposit.
+The first step towards achieving close of escrow begins when the seller accepts an offer and the buyer agrees to put down an earnest money deposit.
 This deposit shows that the buyer is serious about purchasing the home.
 Once the deposit is made, the seller will agree to take the property off the market.
 The deposit will then be put in a third-party account not controlled by either the buyer or seller until the close of the sale.

 2. Approve the Seller’s Disclosures

 Next, the buyer will receive a seller’s disclosure form, a legal document that includes any undisclosed information about the condition of a property.
 Each state has different requirements about the type of information needed to be disclosed.
 But it typically consists of a list of questions with boxes for the seller to check off or provide a simple yes or no answer.
 There will also be space to elaborate or provide additional information not addressed on the form.
 The buyer must review the form and agree to the seller’s disclosures to proceed with the transaction.